priyanshisaxena259/fundamentals-of-ai-and-ml-project/README.md

 # Smart Route Finder using A* Algorithm

 ## Overview
-This project uses the A-star (A*) search algorithm to find the shortest path between cities using heuristic based search.
+This project uses the A star (A*) search algorithm to find the shortest path between cities using heuristic based search.

 ---